How to get your Spanish NIE in 5 easy steps

-If you are coming to Madrid and want to stay for more than 3 months, open a bank account, get a mobile phone contract, buy a property or start a company, you are legally required to get a Spanish NIE.
+If you are coming to Madrid and want to get a mobile phone contract, buy a property or start a company, you are legally required to get a Spanish NIE.
 This stands for “Número de Identificación Fiscal de Extranjeros,” or “Foreigners Registration Number.”
+In the past you were required to have one to open a Spanish bank account.
+However there is now some flexibility in this.
+For example, we have a contact that opened an account in February, 2018 at Caixa Bank without a NIE.

 Or if you want a professional to make your move or property purchase easy, from helping obtain your NIE to learning how to get a Spanish mortgage as a foreign buyer, make an appointment today to speak with someone.